Are you a traveler with good credit looking for a new credit card? The Chase Sapphire Reserve® could be the card for you.

 If you read the fine print, you’ll see Chase doesn’t claim responsibility if merchants categorize purchases incorrectly.
 So, if you end up with a purchase that should have earned rewards points but didn’t, you may or may not receive assistance in resolving the matter.

-Finally, a variety of things won’t count toward your purchase requirements to earn those 50,000 bonus points, including balance transfers, “cash-like transactions,” cash advances, and more.
+Finally, a variety of things won’t count toward your purchase requirements to earn those the sign-up points, including balance transfers, “cash-like transactions,” cash advances, and more.
 That’s something to keep in mind if you were hoping to use such transactions to quickly earn bonus points or travel rewards.

-Chase Sapphire Reserve isn’t Chase’s only travel rewards credit card.
-Chase also offers the Chase Sapphire Preferred, which comes with a lower annual fee but also less potential to earn travel rewards.
+Chase Sapphire Reserve® isn’t Chase’s only travel rewards credit card.
+Chase also offers the Chase Sapphire Preferred® Card, which comes with a lower annual fee ($95) but also less potential to earn travel rewards.

 Use the Chase online platform to apply

-You can apply for the Chase Sapphire Reserve online or in person at a branch.
+You can Chase Sapphire Reserve® or in person at a branch.
 If you’re approved, you can manage your card on Chase’s online platform and/or mobile app.

 Plus, you can book travel and manage your rewards via the Chase Ultimate Rewards portal.

-The Chase Sapphire Reserve comes with a hefty $450 annual fee.
+The Chase Sapphire Reserve® comes with a hefty $550 annual fee.
 However, some experts claim the card nearly pays for itself once you redeem the travel rewards.

 It also costs $75 to add an authorized user or purchase an additional card.

-If you utilize a balance transfer, you’ll pay a $5 or five percent fee, whichever is greater.
-Cash advances have a $10 or five percent fee, whichever is greater.
+If you utilize a balance transfer, you’ll pay a Either $5 or 5% of the amount of each balance transfer, whichever is greater.
+Cash advances have Either $10 or 5% of the amount of each transaction, whichever is greater.

 While travel rewards enthusiasts have many positive things to say about this card, reviews on its customer service seem to vary.